bptlab/object-aware-choreography-service/README.md

 ## Scope and Assumptions

-The implementation follows the formal scope defined in the dissertation.
+The implementation follows the formal scope defined in the thesis.

 In particular: